Emissions Reduction Grant

 Congratulations, you’re nearly there!

-Before you begin completing this application form, check that the following have been completed and that you have these documents at your side (you will need them to complete the form in one sitting):
+Before you begin completing this application form, check that the following have been completed and that you have these documents handy:

 • Step 1: Complete The Greener Congregations Scoresheet

-NOTE: Contact Sandy Plett (splett@mennonitechurch.ca) for additional information or to receive the forms in another format.
+NOTE: The information you enter into the online application will automatically be saved in your browser so you can quit and return if necessary.
+Contact Sandy Plett (splett@mennonitechurch.ca) for additional information or to receive the forms in another format if needed.

 BEGIN APPLICATION